-The study area is within the rain-on-snow and snow-dominated mountainous unit.
+The entire study area is within the rain-on-snow and snow-dominated mountainous unit.
 This unit is characterized by rain-on-snow and snow dominated precipitation, generally shallow groundwater flow patterns, consolidated bedrock, and steep topography (Ecology, 2007).

-Figure 8 depicts priority areas for protection and restoration of hydrologic processes county-wide based on an analysis of the relative importance and level of alteration in each subwatershed.
+Figure 6 depicts priority areas for protection and restoration of hydrologic processes county-wide based on an analysis of the relative importance and level of alteration in each subwatershed.

-Figure 8: Priorities for suitability of areas for protection and restoration for the hydrologic process (from Draft Watershed Characterization of Clark County (Ecology, 2007)).
+Figure 6: Priorities for suitability of areas for protection and restoration for the hydrologic process (from Draft Watershed Characterization of Clark County (Ecology, 2007)).

 In general, green areas have higher levels of importance for watershed hydrologic processes and limited alteration and should be considered for protection.
-Yellow areas have a higher level of importance for watershed hydrologic processes and a higher level of alteration and should be considered for restoration unless watershed processes are permanently altered by urban development.
+Yellow areas have a higher level of importance for watershed processes and a higher level of alteration and should be considered for restoration unless watershed processes are permanently altered by urban development.
 Orange to red areas have lower levels of importance for watershed processes and higher levels of alteration and should be considered as more suitable for development.
 Because orange areas represent a transition from restoration areas, planning measures employing both restoration and appropriately sited development should be considered (Ecology, 2007).

-Protection ("green") is the focus for the Big Tree Creek, East Fork Lewis River (RM 26.30), and King Creek subwatersheds.
-The Draft Watershed Characterization suggests measures to protect watershed hydrologic processes by maintaining forest cover.
-Additionally, restoration projects should be undertaken within the rain dominated and rain-on-snow and snow-dominated mountainous units since they would have a higher level of potential success relative to other more highly altered units in the county (Ecology, 2007).
+Protection ("green") is the focus for the Cedar Creek (East Fork), Lower Rock Creek (South), and Upper Rock Creek (South) subwatersheds.
+According to the Draft Watershed Characterization, protection within these subwatersheds suggests consideration of measures to protect watershed hydrologic processes by maintaining forest cover.
+Additionally, restoration projects should be undertaken because they should have a higher level of potential success relative to other more highly altered units in the county (Ecology, 2007).